 Although the emulator seems like a good option for testing, as it does on the host computer, there seems actual importance to the real device testing.

 The Below six “Quality Keys” are there where we need to test with real devices to get the correct functioning of the application:

 For memory checks, Quality Analysts and developers cannot rely on emulators or simulators.
 In emulators, the memory always depends on computer optimization.
 However, in real devices, that depends upon how much memory the device is allocated or left.

 For look and feel, the user interface is a must for every user.
 For example, Amazon: It is easy to navigate and user-friendly.
 It is almost the same as it is on desktop UI (User Interface).
 So, it is easy for a user to jump from one place to another.
 Moreover, it is vital to check UI with different scenarios that are important to what emulators can’t do.
 Physical device testing can test in which mostly forgotten to do when using an emulator that is reorientation from portrait to landscape, going to another third-party application, and coming back again to the application to check the look and feel of the application.

 The functioning of the mobile app is a must to make the application more usable and accurate.
 In the emulator, it is possible to check the “Limited Functionalities” which is the reason why it is necessary to check the scenarios in real or physical devices.

 The application should work smoothly because no one likes interruptions.
 In the real device, it is easy to monitor the following scenarios:

 The physical components of the device’s behavior are essential.
-It is much significant for well-defined intimation of an application and hardware to identify and test the scenarios.
-In emulators or simulators, the behavior depends on the host, but in the real hardware such as GPS, Camera, USB Connection, Access to address book can test the exact interactions will not affect real-life behavior.
+It is much more significant for well-defined intimation of an application and hardware to identify and test the scenarios.
+In emulators or simulators, the behavior depends on the host, but in real hardware such as GPS, Camera, and USB Connection, Access to the address book can test the exact interactions that will not affect real-life behavior.